-"Great way to build up links between UCD students of different stages." - Student volunteer, 2017
+"Great way to build up links between UCD students of different stages."

-"I feel a greater sense of community in the School of Maths.
-Just becoming friendly with Maths Sparks people has helped this." - Student volunteer, 2016 "This is fantastic as knowing new people from various degree pathways exposes you to each of your potential options in the future, as well as encouraging discussion about topics you yourself may not have experienced." - Student volunteer, 2016
+"This is fantastic as knowing new people from various degree pathways exposes you to each of your potential options in the future, as well as encouraging discussion about topics you yourself may not have experienced."